ArazAbedini/DataOps/README.md

   - Increase replication factor for improving stability

-  - Using Alerting if cosumer reads all messages in topic by using offset (in dev checked)
+  - Using alterting if cosumer reads all messages in topic by using offset (in dev checked)